Blackcipher101/Spaceye/README.md

 an leave it
 <img src="Images/Screenshot from 2020-09-20 15-59-11.png">

-I missed the  accurtae rotation time by 0.74 days which is 27days Disclamer:Only gives rotation of th middle part as in some celestial bodies different regions have differnt times
+I missed the accurate rotation time by 0.74 days which is 27 days Disclamer:Only gives rotation of the middle part as in some celestial bodies different regions have differnt times

 ### Contribution :handshake:
 Feel Free to make issues and send PRs :innocent: